p-cuadros/loansApp/frontend/README.md

 Notes

-- The app fetches loans from the backend at `http://localhost:8080/loans`.
+- When running on port 4200, the app points to `http://localhost:8080` for the API.
+- Use the Login screen (admin/admin) before creating loans or making payments.
+- A lightweight metrics post is sent to the backend at `/metrics/http-client` after each request for observability.
-- Run `docker compose up --build` from the repo root to start the backend and SQL Server.
+- Run `docker compose up --build` from the repo root to start the backend, SQL Server, Loki, and Grafana.